Dimoniada/Reporter-JDK1.8/README.md

 What reporter can't do yet:

-1) Render pictures
-2) Render any nested elements in any elements (for example table in table cell not available now)
+1) Render any nested elements in any elements (for example table in table cell not available now)

 #### Inner structure